 After evaluating your case, the defendant’s case, and other circumstances, your attorney tells you that, if you went to trial, you would have a 60% chance of winning.
 The settlement value of your case is $50,000.
 The trial value, based on the assessment of the case’s total value and the chances of success at trial, is $60,000 (60% of $100,000).

 Your case’s trial value is greater than its settlement value.
 The third and final question is whether you should accept the settlement or go to trial.
 Factors unique to your case will determine how you answer this.
 Accepting the settlement could put a large sum of money in your pocket in a matter of days.
 Rejecting it and going to trial could mean waiting weeks or longer for a trial date, with no guarantee that you will receive any money at all.

 Motorcycles have a reputation for being dangerous.
 As a result, a bias against them has crept into our systems for insurance and legal claims.
 Insurance companies, judges, and jurors may view motorcyclists as reckless, and therefore less deserving of fair compensation for their injuries.

 A motorcycle accident lawyer can help you overcome motorcycle bias by preparing a claim that provides solid evidence of who was at fault and the damages that you have suffered.
 They will handle negotiations with the insurance company and other attorneys involved in the case so that you can focus on recovering from your injuries.

-The skilled and experienced attorneys at Kirshbaum Injury Law have represented Minnesota motorcycle accident victims in the Twin Cities area and throughout the state for over fifty years.
+The skilled and experienced attorneys at Kirshbaum Injury Law have represented Minnesota motorcycle accident victims in the Twin Cities area including Minneapolis and Maple Grove and throughout the state for over fifty years.
 Contact our Minnesota motorcycle accident lawyers today at (952) 545-2700 or through our online contact form to schedule a free consultation with an experienced Minnesota motorcycle accident attorney.